mackenzie-norman/PCB-Climber/README.md

 ![GIF of placement](demo.gif)

-This project uses a Genetic Algorithim (GA) to generate "good" pcb layouts.
+This project uses a Genetic Algorithm (GA) to generate "good" pcb layouts.
 It can read in some .kicad_pcb files.
 It features a CLI using CLAP and is multithreaded using Rayon.
 It also uses the plotters library to make nice plots of  placements.

 The GA optimizes for 3 variables which are summed to calculate the fitness.
 - HPWL: calculated on a per net basis.
 In the real world, layouts with Via anywhere don't need to worry about routing gnd so I sometimes ignore it.